audacity/audacity/README.md

 - **Analysis and visualization** tools to analyze audio, or other signal data.

 ## Getting Started

-For end users, the latest Windows and macOS release version of Audacity is available from the [Audacity website](https://www.audacityteam.org/download/).
-Help with using Audacity is available from the [Audacity Forum](https://forum.audacityteam.org/).

 Build instructions are available [here](BUILDING.md).